Rubainks/playname/README.md

 - User enters a domain name
 - Algorithm scans from last letter to the first
 - Compares it to a huge database of domains to find possible match to replace the suffix
-- Outputs the results as a list with pricing and availability and a direct link to buy it
+- Outputs the results as a list ~~with pricing and availability and a direct link to buy it~~

 ### Pros:

 - Saves you 5 seconds of mental hard work
-- Sexy user interface
-- Looks good in portfolio

 ### Cons:

 - Nobody is autistic enough to not figure it out themselves
-- Cannot be monetized